-The School District of Philadelphia has collaborated with several educational institutions to offer tuition discounts to District employees and their families:
+The District does not offer tuition reimbursement at this time; however, we collaborate with several educational institutions to offer tuition discounts to District employees and their families.
+They are listed below:

-Drexel Online

-Holy Family University
+Drexel Online Holy Family University Peirce College

-Peirce College

-Unfortunately, the District does not offer tuition reimbursement at this time.
-You may be able to receive loan forgiveness under the Public Service Loan Forgiveness program.
-Visit https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service.

-Visit https://www.philasd.org/benefits/home/tuition-discounts-and-educational-partners/ for the most up to date information.
+You may also be eligible to receive loan forgiveness under the Public Service Loan Forgiveness program.
+Visit studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service.
+Visit philasd.org/benefits/home/tuition-discounts-and-educational-partners for the most up to date information.